RichardGregoryHamilton/Conversions/README.md

 # Conversions

-A gem I built that is useful for performing unit conversions
+Conversions is a gem I built that is useful for performing unit conversions.
+It is useful if you have measurements, and would like to convert to another unit.
+This gem converts units of distance, temperature, cooking and weight.

 # Installation

+To install the gem, you can run

-run `gem install conversions`
+`gem install conversions`

 Or add the gem to your gemfile

-    gem 'conversions'
+    gem 'conversions', '~1.0.0'

 and run `bundle`

+You can also run this in `IRB` by typing in

+    require 'conversions'

 # Use